trainlinerecruitment/library/README.md

 # Trainline Library

 If you are here it's probably because you applied for a Software Engineering role at Trainline.
 This repo describes the problem statement you will be tackling during the actual interview.

+Please ensure you read the notes below before getting stuck into

 Good luck! :)

+## Notes

+- You may utilise any libraries and frameworks you wish to achieve the business scenario above.
+- Please ensure though that you don't prepare any code in advance, we would like to see you work on this exercise from scratch during the interview call :)
+- A blank Visual Studio solution is [provided here in the repo](/solution) if you would like to use it.
+It is completely optional to use this; and you can start from scratch on the day if you prefer.

+---

 ## Scenario